jwoehr/Gesundheit/README.md

 ## Document the code

-The code is set up for [phpDocumentor](https://phpdoc.org/) ... just install that tool and run the phpDocumentor command and it will generate API documentation in `.doc/`
+The code is set up for [phpDocumentor](https://phpdoc.org/) ... just install that tool and run the phpDocumentor command and it will generate API documentation in `./doc/`.
+Use your browser to Open a File and view `./doc/index.html`